[ originally published 06/30/10 | updated 02/15/18 ]

-This weekend, we in America celebrate the 4th of July.
-It’s a time of patriotism, fireworks, and all things American.
-Today begins THREE DAYS IN A ROW of drag racing 1G DSMs in red, white, and blue.
-We start with Skizzo’s impeccable red Talon.
+In America, we celebrate the 4th of July.
+It’s a time of freedom, fireworks, and all things America.
+This article introduced THREE DAYS IN A ROW of drag racing 1G DSMs in red, white, and blue.
+We start with Scott’s impeccable red Talon.
 Are you ready to go fast with class?

 What Mitsubishi do you race?
 In what series?